Visiting St Lucia in July

 Anse Chastanet is located in the South-West part of the Island.

-Two other popular beaches in St Lucia is the Jalousie and Sandy beach.
+Two other popular beaches in St Lucia are the Jalousie and Sandy beach.
 If you have the chance, be sure to experience any of these beaches.

 And if you have kids as I do, you might want to go to Reduit Beach which is home to the popular Splash Island Water Park!